DevTeam/Pure.DI/README.md

 }
 ```

-It is important to note that our abstraction and our implementation do not know anything about any IoC/DI containers or any frameworks at all.
+It is important to note that our abstraction and implementation do not know anything about DI magic or any frameworks.

 ### Let's glue all together